 There is a variety of accommodation available at Murray Edwards College, some en suite, on the main College site and in houses nearby.
 All bedrooms contain a single bed, bedside table, desk, desk chair, easy chair, bookshelves and a fitted wardrobe.
 Kitchens are fully equipped with ovens, hobs, microwaves and fridges.
 All rooms on the main site have lockable cupboards.
 Some rooms may have additional furniture such as a chest of drawers or additional seating.
 All rooms that are not en suite on the main site include a built-in sink.

-All first year students are allocated rooms in Pearl House.
-You do not need to apply for accommodation – the Tutorial Office will contact you in late August or early September when all examination results are confirmed.
+In your first year, you do not need to apply for accommodation – the Tutorial Office will contact you in late August or early September, after you have received examination results and your place is confirmed.

-Students choose their accommodation for subsequent years in Lent Term after the Room Draw takes place.
+In later years, students choose their accommodation in Lent Term after the Room Draw takes place.

 The College Bar is one of the few in Cambridge that is fully student-staffed.
 The bar itself is open every night and hosts events throughout the year such as 'Band in the Bar'.
 During the day, the bar is a much more relaxed space, offering an alternative workspace to the library.
 Every Friday, the JCR organises Skive@5 – a chance for students from all subjects and year groups to get together and socialise over tea and biscuits before the weekend begins.

 As well as having an amazing art collection, we also have a space dedicated to the creation of art.
 Whether it's painting, sketching or drama rehearsals, the Coach House has adaptable spaces suitable for all purposes.
 Run by the JCR Arts Officer, it's kept stocked with craft materials and displays of students' work.

 Tennis and squash courts

 We are lucky enough to have tennis and squash courts on site, both of which are free for students to use.